Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Uniform Consistency

 \section{Uniform Consistency}

-In this section, we show that the variant of the greedy SP algorithm presented in Algorithm~\ref{alg:grsp} is uniformly consistent in the high-dimensional Gaussian setting.
-It is important to note that Algorithm~\ref{alg:grsp} only tests conditioning sets made up of parent nodes of covered arrows; this feature turns out to be critical for high-dimensional consistency.
-This variation of the greedy SP algorithm was made in analogy to the adaptation of the SGS-algorithm into the PC algorithm studied in \cite{Spirtes_2001}, where efficiency of model recovery for sparse graphs was greatly improved by querying conditioning sets consisting only of nodes adjacent to the endpoint of a given arrow.

-In the following, we show that Algorithm~\ref{alg:grsp} is uniformly consistent even when the number of nodes $p$ scales with $n$.
-Our approach to this problem parallels that of \cite{KB07} in which the authors prove high-dimensional consistency of the PC algorithm.
-Van de Geer and B\"uhlmann~\cite{VAN13} analyzed $\ell_0$-penalized maximum likelihood estimation for causal inference.
-While they proved that the global optimum converges to a sparse minimal I-MAP, their approach in general does not converge to the data-generating DAG.
-More recently, it was shown that a variant of GES is consistent in the high-dimensional setting~\cite{Marloes16}.
-Similarly as in that proof, by assuming sparsity of the initial DAG, we obtain uniform consistency of greedy SP in the high-dimensional setting, i.e., it converges to the data-generating DAG when the number of nodes $p$ scales with $n$.
+In this section we show that minor adjustments can turn Algorithm~\ref{alg_triangle_SP} into Algorithm~\ref{alg:grsp}, which is uniformly consistent in the high-dimensional Gaussian setting.
+In particular, Algorithm~\ref{alg:grsp} only tests conditioning sets made up of parent nodes of covered arrows.
+This feature turns out to be critical for high-dimensional consistency.
+Recently, it was shown that a variant of greedy equivalence search is consistent in the high-dimensional setting~\cite{Marloes16}.
+Similarly to this approach, by assuming sparsity of the initial DAG, we obtain uniform consistency of the triangle sparsest permutation algorithm in the high-dimensional setting, i.e., it converges to the data-generating DAG when $p$ scales with $n$.